TRAINING COURSE

 • Picture books, audio recordings/tapes, musical instruments

-• Dramatic play materials such as dolls, dress up clothes and props, child-size furniture, and puppets
+• Dramatic play materials such as dolls, dress-up clothes and props, child-size furniture, and puppets

 Developmentally Appropriate materials and equipment are available for Pre-K